ShaimaaIbrahim/ShowArticles/README.md

 (.)
 ViewModel - UI related data holder, lifecycle aware.

-.Lifecycles - Create a UI that automatically responds to lifecycle events.
+"."
+Lifecycles - Create a UI that automatically responds to lifecycle events.

 .LiveData - Build data objects that notify views when the underlying database changes.